Learning Informed Prior Distributions with Normalizing Flows for Bayesian Analysis: Introduction

 Yet, using posterior distributions from earlier analyses directly as priors can be challenging.
 They may be multimodal, non-Gaussian, or concentrated away from the center of the uniform prior, and often encode non-trivial correlations between parameters that are difficult to represent analytically and to sample from efficiently with conventional methods.

 One strategy would be to draw samples from an ensemble chain generated in the previous MCMC analysis as the prior for the subsequent study.
 It becomes impractical as the dimension of the model parameter increases, and one is limited to discrete sample points rather than a continuous distribution.
 Alternatively -- and more flexibly -- one can train a generative model, such as a normalizing flow (NF), on these samples~\cite{Yamauchi:2023xrz}.
 The trained NF model can then produce new samples efficiently, while preserving complex structures of the original distribution, including parameter correlations.
-This approach is particularly valuable in high-dimensional parameter spaces, where capturing correlations and non-standard shapes in the prior becomes essential for accurate inference.
+This approach is particularly valuable in high-dimensional parameter spaces, where capturing correlations and non-standard shapes in the prior becomes essential for accurate inference.\footnote{High dimensionality in most high-energy nuclear physics applications is in the range of 20 to 50 parameters.}

 Such an NF-based generative model has been developed in Ref.~\cite{Yamauchi:2023xrz} and tested on synthetic distributions of moderate dimension.
 In this work, we further extend this NF framework to unsupervised learning cases where posterior densities are unavailable.
 Moreover, we incorporate this NF-based model as an informative prior for a sequential Bayesian analysis in high-energy nuclear physics, where we apply constraints from different sets of experimental data in succession.
 We systematically verify the obtained posterior result with that by performing a one-shot joint Bayesian inference with all experimental constraints at once.
 We further explore the posterior consistency by switching the order in sequential Bayesian analysis.